Zuehlke/software-engineering-corner/drafts/keep-the-lights-on.md

 Again, this way the user can decide whether it's safe to still go on with this person or not.

 There are many ways how we can handle errors with feature degradation.
 It is not always easy to find a way, but I would argue that in most cases it is possible!
-Just be creative and involve people.
+Just be creative and involve the entire team.

 To end the article I would like to recommend you one of my favorite books about failure handling: [Release It!](https://www.amazon.de/Release-Production-Ready-Software-Pragmatic-Programmers/dp/0978739213?language=en_GB&currency=EUR)